airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

-So we can now access all of the data we need for this function by using base pointer addressingbase pointer addressing mode using different offsets from EBP-INDEXED.
-EBP-INDEXED was made specifically for this purpose, which is why it is called the base pointerbase pointer register.
-You can use other registers in base pointer addressing mode, but the x86 architecture makes using the EBP-INDEXED register a lot faster.
+So we can now access all of the data we need for this function by using base pointer addressingbase pointer addressing mode using different offsets from _%ebp_. _%ebp_ was made specifically for this purpose, which is why it is called the base pointerbase pointer register.
+You can use other registers in base pointer addressing mode, but the x86 architecture makes using the _%ebp_ register a lot faster.

 static variables global variables Global variables and static variables